 Marvell's position in the AI infrastructure stack makes this performance particularly significant.
 While Nvidia grabs headlines for its GPU dominance, Marvell supplies the custom silicon and connectivity chips that make massive AI data centers actually function - the electro-optics for high-speed networking, custom accelerators for specific workloads, and the data infrastructure processors that keep information flowing.
 When Marvell beats and raises, it means hyperscalers like Amazon, Microsoft, and Google are still writing checks for the entire infrastructure stack, not just the headline components.

 The timing couldn't be more relevant.
-The semiconductor sector has been navigating choppy waters lately as investors debate whether the AI capital expenditure cycle is maturing or just getting started. 's recent results showed continued strength but also raised questions about how long the hypergrowth can continue. and have offered mixed signals.
+The semiconductor sector has been navigating choppy waters lately as investors debate whether the AI capital expenditure cycle is maturing or just getting started.
+Nvidia's recent results showed continued strength but also raised questions about how long the hypergrowth can continue.
+Intel and AMD have offered mixed signals.
 Marvell's decisive beat and bullish outlook suggests the infrastructure layer - where the real long-term buildout happens - remains rock solid.